-The \$1.9 million increase in product development and licensing agreement revenue for the year ended December 31, 2009 was primarily due to an increase of \$2.3 million in Pfizer related revenue.
-The \$1.3 million increase in contract and grant revenue for the year ended December 31, 2009 was primarily due to an increase of \$1.4 million in revenue related to our vaccine development work on Rockefeller's CDX-2401 program.
-The \$4.5 million increase in product royalty revenue for the year ended December 31, 2009 was primarily related to our retained interests in Rotarix® net royalties which were not sold to PRF and which is equal to the amount payable to CCH and recognized in royalty expense by us.
+The \$34.5 million increase in product development and licensing agreement revenue for the year ended December 31, 2010 was primarily due to the Pfizer Termination which resulted in us recognizing the remaining deferred revenue of \$35.6 million related to the Pfizer Agreement.
+The \$1.6 million decrease in contracts and grants revenue for the year ended December 31, 2010 was due to a decrease in revenue related to our vaccine development work on Rockefeller's DCVax-001 (CDX-2401) program.
+The \$1.3 million decrease in product royalty revenue for the year ended December 31, 2010 was related to our retained interests in Rotarix net royalties which were not sold to PRF and which is equal to the amount payable to CCH and recognized in royalty expense by us.
+In late March 2010, the FDA temporarily suspended the use of Rotarix in the United States as a precautionary measure following the discovery of PCV-1 DNA material in the vaccine.
+In May 2010, the FDA determined that healthcare practitioners could resume the use of Rotarix.
+Our royalties from sales of Rotarix were negatively impacted during the year ended December 31, 2010 by the FDA's decision to temporarily suspend the use of Rotarix from March 2010 through May 2010 and that negative impact from the temporary suspension may extend into the future as well.
+However, our net loss and cash position were not impacted even though our royalty revenue was impacted because there was an offsetting impact on our royalty expense.